arnolddevos/zoo3/summit/README.md

 - Definitions can be provided for both sum and product types and these do not clash.

-- The definition can be placed anywhere in the _implicit scope_ (although it would usually be in the companion of the typeclass).
+- The definition can be placed anywhere in the _implicit scope_ (although it would usually be in the companion of `TC`).

 - The given will be available for any `P` or `C` if the `SumType` or `ProductType` resp. can be constructed.